The Red & Black (University of Georgia): Present day

 On August 15, 2011, The Red & Black released a special edition announcing a shift in news distribution that it called "a media revolution."
 The paper’s student managers announced that the periodical would primarily focus on its online content, to better keep up with demand for mobile news access.
 The paper is now published in a three-sectioned print version, which focuses on in-depth coverage.
 The website, which contains most of the newspaper's content, contains all of the features and articles previously found in the Monday-to-Friday paper, in addition to audio clips, videos, and other multimedia extras.

 In 2019, The Red & Black won a Pacemaker award.
 The Red & Black was the national Mark of Excellence winner for 2019.
 In 2020, The Red & Black won a Pacemaker award.
 The Red & Black was the national Mark of Excellence winner for 2020.
 In 2020, The Red & Black won the Betty Gage Holland award.
+In October 2022, The Red & Black was recorded as having 211,696 total social media shares, making it the 8th student newspaper in terms of social engagement.
+It produced a total of 2,446 articles during the 2021/22 academic year.

 As of 2021, The Red & Black has an editorial staff, advertising staff, and professional staff.
 Within the editorial staff there are nine sections that correspond to different aspects of The Red & Black.
 The nine sections are news and enterprise, sports, culture, opinion, digital, photo, design, special publications, and training.
 Each section of the editorial staff has leadership positions.
 The editorial staff has three top leadership positions which are editor-in-chief, executive editor, and managing editor.
 The advertising staff has three top leadership positions which are student advertising manager, senior account executive, and account executive.
-The professional staff has four top leadership positions which are executive director, business operations manager, creative services manager, and office manager.
+The professional staff has four top leadership positions which are executive director, chief financial officer, creative services director, and newsroom adviser.